mgroling/Elephant-Fish/README.md

 * Detect outliers not by constant velocity but rather by a factor dependend on the current velocity
 * Detect "really bad sequence" of frames more reliably
 * Include consistency checks on Nodes in relation to each other (e.g. center needs to be between tail and head, and many more)

+# Visualization

+Make sure to have opencv 4.3.0 set up correctly, also set up ffmpeg/gstreamer.